cyrilbur-ibm/mboxbridge/README.md

 	Command:
 		BMC_EVENT_ACK
 		Data:
-			Bits in the BMC status reg (register 15) to ack
+			Bits in the BMC status byte (mailbox data register 15) to ack
 		Response:
-			*clears the bits in register 15*
+			*clears the bits in mailbox data register 15*
 			-
 		Notes:
 			The host will use this command to acknoledge BMC events